INFO@KABUKISTRENGTH.COM | 503-974-0222

 What does it entail?

-A movement assessment typically submitted in the form of recent training footage (if barbell lifts are not possible we will request specific assessments).
-We’ll take the information gathered in your intake form and review your video assessment and build a 1x Custom Movement Plan.
+A movement assessment typically submitted in the form of recent training footage (if barbell lifts are not possible, we will request specific assessments).
+We’ll take the information gathered in your intake form and review your video assessment and assign your base plan.
 The Movement Plan will include links to our private video library, descriptions of each drill, how often and how much if each drill to perform, and strategies for long term improvement.
-If you want feedback on a specific drill you’ll have access to our private Facebook community where you may submit videos and receive feedback from our coaches and community members.
+You’ll work weekly with your coach to make sure there is a consistent feedback loop and to fix the areas of opportunity sooner than later.

 Our coaching staff has the ability to assess exercise and human movement for areas needing refinement and seek to coach individuals in the field of strength training.
 Our coaching staff does not diagnose injury or provide injury rehabilitative services.
 Please seek out the appropriate medical attention for an injury you may be experiencing to receive professional medical diagnosis.